 Home Solar Is An Excellent Investment

 Home Solar as an investment into a small power plant that you own.
 So the key to home solar is to buy low and sell high, the same as you would investing in a companies stock.
-Investors want to know what their return on investment will be? and it’s no different with solar, the lower price you pay the better the ROI.
+Do investors want to know what their return on investment will be? and it’s no different with solar, the lower price you pay the better the ROI is.

 What makes investing in home solar unique from all other investments is your using the power companies money not your own.

 A lot of people have made millions of dollars using slick sales methods.
 Here’s a list of the type of methods used by solar companies.

 1. The Federal Tax Credit Abuse